Super regions of the Philippines: Central Philippines Region

 The Tourism Super Region is a concept of development plan of the government.
 Under this concept, the government intends to focus development and investments on tourism related projects.
 This super region is actually a cluster of five regions plus some parts of Caraga.
 It boasts of a wide stretch of beachline, surfing spots, caves, lakes, and historical sites.

-Included in the plan is building the infrastructures such as airports, roll-on-roll-off seaports, bus terminals and hotels.
+Included in the plan is building infrastructure such as airports, roll-on-roll-off seaports, bus terminals and hotels.
 Aside from Mactan–Cebu International Airport, the government intends to build international airports in each component region.
 The Bohol–Panglao International Airport in Bohol in Central Visayas and the Bicol International Airport in Daraga, Albay for the Bicol Region has opened in 2018 and 2021, respectively, while the unutilized Guiuan Airport in Guiuan, Eastern Samar is being planned to be converted into an international airport for Eastern Visayas region.
 The Kalibo International Airport in Aklan is now open to international flights from Incheon, South Korea due to increasing Korean tourists flocking to Boracay Island.
 The Bacolod–Silay International Airport in Silay is designated to serve Negros Occidental and Negros Oriental, while the new Iloilo International Airport in Cabatuan, Iloilo, is designated as the international airport for Panay Island together with Kalibo Airport.